2019 Surat fire

-On 24 May 2019, a fire occurred at a commercial complex in Sarthana jagatnaka area of Surat in the Gujarat state of India.
-Twenty-two students died and others were injured in an academic coaching centre located on the building's terrace.
+On 24 May 2019, a fire occurred at a commercial complex in Sarthana Jakatnaka area of Surat in the Gujarat state of India.
+22 students died and 19 others were injured in an academic coaching centre located on the building's terrace.
 The fire was started by a short circuit on the ground floor; the students in the coaching centre were trapped by the destruction of a wooden staircase.
 Three people were arrested for their alleged involvement or their alleged negligence leading to the fire and the deaths.

 Background

 Fire safety regulations are poorly enforced in India.
 In the 2004 Kumbakonam School fire, 94 students died; subsequently, the Indian Supreme Court directed the government and schools to enforce strict fire safety compliance.
-On 26 November 2018, a student and a teacher died in an accidental fire at coaching centre located in the Vesu area of Surat, leading to the fire department officials of the Surat Municipal Corporation inspecting and sending notices to 230 coaching centres.
+On 26 November 2018, a student and a teacher died in an accidental fire at a coaching centre located in the Vesu area of Surat, leading to the fire department officials of the Surat Municipal Corporation inspecting and sending notices to 230 coaching centres.
 On 30 January 2019, 27 students were rescued from a coaching centre operating in a housing building when a fire broke out in a mattress shop on the ground floor.
 In February 2019, 17 people died in a fire in a hotel in Delhi.